Warren Parrish

-Warren F. Parrish (January 10, 1803 – January 3, 1877) was a leader in the early Latter Day Saint movement.
-Parrish held a number of positions of responsibility, including that of scribe to church president Joseph Smith.
-Parrish and other leaders became disillusioned with Smith after the failure of the Kirtland Safety Society and left the Church of Jesus Christ of Latter Day Saints.
-Upon leaving, he went to Kirtland, Ohio, with the other disaffected former church leaders and formed a short-lived church which they called the Church of Christ, after the original name of the church organized by Smith.
-This church disintegrated as the result of disagreement between church leaders, and Parrish later left Kirtland and became a Baptist minister.
+Warren Farr Parrish (January 10, 1803 – January 3, 1877) was a leader in the early Latter Day Saint movement.
+Parrish held a number of positions of responsibility, including that of scribe to church president Joseph Smith Jr. Parrish and other church leaders became disillusioned with Smith after the failure of the Kirtland Safety Society; left the Church of Jesus Christ of Latter Day Saints in 1837; and formed a short-lived church in Kirtland, Ohio, in 1838 which they called The Church of Christ, after the original name of the church organized by Smith.
+This church soon disintegrated as the result of disagreement between its leaders.
+By 1844, Parrish was working as a Baptist minister in the Fox River area of Wisconsin and Illinois.

 Activity in Latter Day Saint church

+Marriage

+Parrish married Elizabeth "Betsy" Patten (1797–1834).
+Their daughter Mary Parrish was born in Theresa, Jefferson County, New York in 1828.

+Elizabeth was the younger sister of David W. Patten who became one of the original Latter Day Saint apostles in 1835.

 Baptism by Brigham Young

-Parrish married Elizabeth Patten, the sister of David W. Patten, one of the original Latter Day Saint apostles.
-Patten records that on "May 20, 1833, brother Brigham Young came to Theresa, Indian River Falls, where I had been bearing testimony to my relatives; and after preaching several discourses, he baptized my brothers Archibald and Ira Patten, Warren Parrish, Cheeseman and my mother and my sister, Polly."
+Patten records that on "May 20, 1833, brother Brigham Young came to Theresa, Indian River Falls, where I had been bearing testimony to my relatives; and after preaching several discourses, he baptized my brothers Archibald and Ira Patten, Warren Parrish, Cheeseman, my mother, and my sister Polly."